 But, he didn’t save me.
 He can’t.
 That’s not his job.
 When I make him an idol and expect him to provide my rescue, I feel the let down.

 The more clearly I see the ways I try to make my husband my savior, the more confused I become over how marriage should be.
 How does this marriage-as-sanctification thing work?
 Is it okay to desire that it be enjoyable too?

-I planned to take a blogging break this week, but as I reflect on my marriage and how God presses on my heart, I decided to instead share with you some of my other posts about marriage.
+As I reflect on my marriage and how God presses on my heart, I’d like to share with you some of my other posts about marriage.
 I don’t have all the answers.
 Yet, now, as I look back at these posts I see how God has been faithful to teach me through our struggle.

 I’m not sure where you are at, personally.
 Maybe you are hoping for a husband.
 Maybe your marriage is on year forty and you have more answers than I do.
 Or, maybe you are somewhere in between.
 But, here are a few posts for you to check out if marriage is heavy on your heart this week too.